 \paragraph{k-chain results} Here, we show the results of the $k$-chain experiment for $k=4$.
 As we can see, only our method $\us$ and GVP \cite{gvp-egnn} succeed using the minimal number of blocks.
 This experiment illustrates our model's ability to distinguish very sparse graphs.
 Next, we show results for $k=12$.
 As can be seen, we are the only ones succeeding with the minimal number of blocks, and other models need a higher number of blocks to succeed in distinguishing.

 \paragraph{Hard examples} This section presents the results mentioned in Section \ref{sepearion exps}.
 We use a dataset of four difficult-to-separate pairs of point clouds.
 Three (Hard1,Hard2,Hard3) are taken from \cite{PhysRevLett.125.166001}.
 The last pair, 'Harder,' is taken from \cite{gcnn} and is an example of a non-isomorphic pair that I-GGNN models cannot distinguish.
 We show we succeeded in separating all tuples with a probability of $1$.
-The tested models are \us, GramNet \cite{gramnet}, GeoEGNN \cite{gramnet}, EGNN \cite{egnn}, LinearEGNN, MACE \cite{mace}, TFN \cite{TFN}, DimeNet \cite{DimeNet}, GVPGNN \cite{gvp-egnn} and are taken from \cite{gramnet}.
+The tested models are $\us$, GramNet \cite{gramnet}, GeoEGNN \cite{gramnet}, EGNN \cite{egnn}, LinearEGNN, MACE \cite{mace}, TFN \cite{TFN}, DimeNet \cite{DimeNet}, GVPGNN \cite{gvp-egnn} and are taken from \cite{gramnet}.

-\paragraph{Chemical property experiments with full statistics} the table for the chemical property prediction tasks in the main text, Table \ref{chemical properties}, was produced using the protocol from \cite{baselines}.
+\paragraph{Chemical property experiments with full statistics} the table for the chemical property prediction tasks in the main text, Table \ref{mean}, was produced using the protocol from \cite{baselines}.
 In particular, each method was run with three different seeds.
 The seed that did best on the validation set was chosen, and its results on the test set were reported.